Violin Concerto No. 1 (Davies)

 The Violin Concerto No. 1 is the first violin concerto by the British composer Peter Maxwell Davies.
-It was commissioned by the Royal Philharmonic Orchestra to commemorate the ensemble's 40th anniversary.
+The violin concerto was commissioned by the Royal Philharmonic Orchestra to commemorate the ensemble's 40th anniversary.
 The work was completed in 1985 and first performed at the St Magnus Festival by the violinist Isaac Stern and the Royal Philharmonic Orchestra conducted by André Previn on 21 June 1986.
 The piece is dedicated to Isaac Stern.

 Composition

-Structure

 The concerto has a duration of approximately 31 minutes and is cast in three movements played without break: